-The broad spectrum of research at CDE is sorted into four research clusters, or signature themes: Health and Mortality, Demography of Inequality, Families and Households, and Data & Methodology.Research Theme Working Groups
+The broad spectrum of research at CDE is sorted into five research clusters, or signature themes:

 CDE Working Papers allow researchers to release preliminary research prior to submitting it for peer review.
 CDE Working Papers are available on-line when the authors are ready for the paper to be released, and they may be cited in other work.
 New CDE working papers are released and updated frequently.

 The NSFH working paper series was set up to be a clearinghouse for research papers which made use of NSFH data when it was newly released.
 New NSFH data is no longer being generated, and new NSFH papers are now uncommon, but previously released NSFH papers are still available.